English Breakfast Tea

 What It Tastes Like

-English Breakfast Tea is a robust blend of black teas — typically Assam, Ceylon, and Kenyan — brewed hot and served in a cup.
-It’s full-bodied with a slightly malty, earthy flavor that pairs naturally with milk and sugar.
+English Breakfast is a robust blend of black teas—typically Assam, Ceylon, and Kenyan—served hot.
+It has a full body with a malty, earthy flavor and a slightly dry finish.

 💡 Behind the Cup